unional/typescript-blackbook/docs/pages/04-typescript-syntax/interfaces.md

 > Why?

-Interface syntax is carried over from other Object Oriented langauages such as Java and C#.
+Interface syntax is carried over from other Object Oriented languages such as Java and C#.

 The difference between `type` and `interface` is become very small.
 `type` can do most of `interface` can do except merging definitions.

 On the other hand, `type` can do quite a lot more compare to `interface`, and the syntax is more concise and straight forward.

+> Why not?

+While `type` is more expressive and generally more powerful, `interface` is more performant.

+So if your type is simple, you can use `interface` instead.

 ### Reference